-It is rare that a holiday actually changes your life, but a week on Skyros, the original ‘alternative’ holiday destination, can do just that.
-From changing jobs or learning new skills, to getting married, ditching bad relationships and embarking on new careers, in the 30 years since Skyros first started hosting holidays on the Greek island of the same name, thousands of people have gone there to find inspiration and to find new meaning and direction in their lives.
+It is rare that a holiday actually changes your life, but a week with Skyros holidays, in Greece, the original ‘alternative’ holiday destination, can do just that.
+From changing jobs or learning new skills, to getting married, ditching bad relationships and embarking on new careers, in the 40 years since Skyros first started hosting holidays on the Greek island of the same name, thousands of people have gone there to find inspiration and to find new meaning and direction in their lives.

 If that all sounds too hippy-dippy, then don’t worry: a trip to Skyros has all the holiday essentials of great food, great beaches, lots of time for swimming, sunbathing and sleeping.
 But it offers something so much more than your typical package holiday.
 As its website says: ‘This is an adventure that opens the heart, expands the mind, recharges the body and uplifts the spirit’.

 After a week at its beautiful Atsitsa Bay location, I had to agree.
-I’d performed comedy on stage, slept in a hut so basic that the breeze came through the walls, done yoga in the open air, shared my hopes and fears with a group of strangers, laughed till I cried on a dozen occasions, ate my body-weight in fresh Greek yoghurt, gone hiking around the island and thoroughly disconnected from my life in London.
+I’d performed comedy on stage, slept in a bamboo hut where the breeze came through the walls, practiced yoga in the open air, shared my hopes and fears with a group of strangers, laughed till I cried on a dozen occasions, ate my body-weight in fresh Greek yoghurt, gone hiking around the island and thoroughly disconnected from my life in London.

 Recalling Skyros while back in the city is to instantly be transported to lying in the shade of an olive tree to shelter from the blazing sun; drinking morning coffee while overlooking the bluest sea; the swaying of my hammock as I curl up to read a book, and the light breeze coming through the bamboo sides of my hut, perched high on the hillside.
-You could spend the whole week simply ‘being’ if you wanted to, and several did, enjoying the total break from the outside world – forget internet reception, there isn’t even any mobile phone reception, and with no power points in my hut my phone soon ran down and stayed down all week.
+You could spend the whole week simply ‘being’ if you wanted to, and several did, enjoying the total break from the outside world – there is no internet reception aside from a fixed line in the office for emergencies, and mobile phone coverage is patchy – and my phone soon ran down and stayed down all week.